Nithur-M/work-from-anywhere/frontend-jobs.md

     <h2><span style="font-weight: 400;">About Bobtail</span></h2>
 <p><span style="font-weight: 400;">Bobtail is dedicated to increasing happiness by eliminating inefficiencies in the supply chain.&nbsp; We envision a supply chain without friction, fraud, waste, and abuse where companies succeed based on the value they create.&nbsp;&nbsp;</span></p>
-<p><span style="font-weight: 400;">We work in a unique way at Bobtail, where we value teams over individuals and encourage experimentation and iteration to constantly improve.&nbsp; Teams are given flexibility in working towards a shared purpose and given the freedom to decide how they will accomplish their goals.&nbsp;&nbsp;</span></p>
+<p><span style="font-weight: 400;">We work uniquely at Bobtail, where we value teams over individuals and encourage experimentation and iteration to constantly improve.&nbsp; Teams are given flexibility in working towards a shared purpose and given the freedom to decide how they will accomplish their goals.&nbsp;&nbsp;</span></p>
-<p><span style="font-weight: 400;">If you are an out of the box thinker that takes a proactive approach in collaborating with others to solve problems and achieve your goals - we would love to talk to you.&nbsp;&nbsp;</span></p>
+<p><span style="font-weight: 400;">If you are an out-of-the-box thinker who takes a proactive approach to collaborating with others to solve problems and achieve your goals - we would love to talk to you.&nbsp;&nbsp;</span></p>
 <p><span style="font-weight: 400;">The things we value:</span></p>
 <ol>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Mission</span></li>